hardikparikh99/Langchain-RAG-Application/README.md

-# RAG (Retrieval-Augmented Generation) Task
+# Langchain RAG Application

-A project implementing Retrieval-Augmented Generation using LangChain, with both FastAPI and Streamlit interfaces.
+A comprehensive Retrieval-Augmented Generation (RAG) system built with LangChain, featuring a FastAPI backend and Streamlit frontend for document processing and question-answering.

 ## Overview